NextWordApp/NextWordApp/README.md

 NextWord is your next English vocabulary app
-Learn vocabulary like watching short videos, and earn points while learning
+Learn vocabulary like watching short videos, and learning to earn points.

 ## Main functions
 - No planning required